buildfoundation/mainframer/README.md

 # Local Configuration

-Download [`remote_build.sh`](remote_build.sh) and save it in your project (we recommend to put it under version control so you could sync changes across all team members).
+Download [`mainframer.sh`](mainframer.sh) and save it in your project (we recommend to put it under version control so you could sync changes across all team members).

+Also:
+>We recommend you subscribe to changes in this repo somehow (follow it on GitHub, watch for tweets of its maintainers, etc), this will allow you always apply best practises we found to make your Remote Build better, faster and safer.

 Put the following content in your local `local.properties` file.